Urtats-Code/kernel/README.txt

-# Simple Kernel Project
+Simple Kernel

-This project aims to create a simple kernel from scratch to explore the fundamental workings of kernels and operating systems.
-Developed in C, this project offers a hands-on approach to understanding core OS concepts, including memory management, process scheduling, file systems, and hardware interfacing.
+Disclaimer: This project is strictly for educational purposes and is not intended for production use.
+The code may not function perfectly or seamlessly, and no guarantees are made regarding its reliability or stability in real-world applications.

+This project aims to simulate the fundamental functionality of an operating system kernel by artificially generating signals and processes similar to those a kernel would handle.
+The purpose is to provide an educational demonstration of core kernel concepts and operations, rather than a fully functional or production-ready system.